saikal12/discount/README.md

 # Discount Management API
-This project provides an API for managing discounts, user profiles, orders, and system logs.
+This project provides an API for managing user, verification from email, discounts, user profiles, orders, and system logs.
 It is built with Django and Django REST Framework (DRF).

 ## Features
 ***User Profile Management:*** View and manage user profiles.<br>